-Nash, a six-foot-four, 218-pound forward, has been the centrepiece of the Blue Jackets' existence, and for the most part, has lived up to the billing that a No. 1 overall pick comes with.
-Selected in 2002, Nash has scored 30 or more goals six times, but has only led Columbus to the post-season once.
+Nash, a 6-foot-4, 218-pound forward, has been the centerpiece of the Blue Jackets' existence, and for the most part, has lived up to the billing that a No. 1 overall pick comes with.
+Selected in 2002, Nash has scored 30 or more goals six times, but has only led Columbus to the postseason once.

 The hope is that Carter can help change that.

 "The last eight or nine years, he's been the real focal point," Carter said of Nash.
 "I'm excited about really letting him develop into a better player than he is now."